 Milk:

-The choices of milk are whole milk, low-fat milk and fat free milk.
-If you are looking into vegan and plant based milk, you can use coconut milk, soy milk and almond milk.
+The choices for milk are whole, low-fat, and fat-free.
+If you are looking for vegan and plant-based milk options, you can use coconut, soy, and almond milk.

 Ice cream:

 Ice cream is completely optional.
 However, adding a scoop of vanilla ice cream adds an extra layer of sweetness and creaminess to the drink.
-Also, you can always add vegan or plant based ice cream as a vegan option to this drink.
+Also, you can always add vegan or plant-based ice cream to this drink.

 Can I add other flavors?

-Yes, you can add other flavors like a splash of vanilla extract, yogurt, or a bit of lemon zest.
+Yes, you can add other flavors, such as a splash of vanilla extract, yogurt, or a bit of lemon zest.

 How to make vegan Korean strawberry milk?

-In order to make vegan Korean strawberry milk, you can simply replace the regular milk and ice cream with plant based milk and ice cream.
+To make vegan Korean strawberry milk, you can simply replace the regular milk and ice cream with plant-based milk and ice cream.

 Storage: